Albert Falco: Early diving and Cousteau collaboration

-Roles with Cousteau’s Team
+Roles with Cousteau's team

-Falco logged over 20,000 hours underwater between 1952 and 1990, earning the nickname “the water god” from Borelli.
-He starred in Cousteau’s 1955 film The Silent World, which won the Palme d’Or at Cannes and an Academy Award, introducing global audiences to underwater ecosystems.
+Falco logged over 20,000 hours underwater between 1952 and 1990, earning the nickname "the water god" from Borelli.
+He starred in Cousteau's 1955 film The Silent World, which won the Palme d'Or at Cannes and an Academy Award, introducing global audiences to underwater ecosystems.
 Falco also featured in World Without Sun (1964) and Voyage to the Edge of the World (1976), contributing to their scientific and cinematic success.

-As Chief Pilot of the SP-350 submersible (“Denise”), Falco conducted over 300 dives in the 1960s across North America, the Antilles, and Cape Verde, advancing Cousteau’s deep-sea research.
-His technical expertise and on-screen presence made him a cornerstone of the team’s operations.
+As Chief Pilot of the SP-350 submersible ("Denise"), Falco conducted over 300 dives in the 1960s across North America, the Antilles, and Cape Verde, advancing Cousteau's deep-sea research.
+His technical expertise and on-screen presence made him a cornerstone of the team's operations.

-Précontinent Experiments
+Précontinent experiments

-Falco’s historic contribution was his role in Cousteau’s Précontinent projects, testing human habitation underwater.
-In 1962, during Précontinent I (“Diogène”) off Marseille, Falco and Claude Wesly lived for seven days at 10 meters, becoming the first “oceanauts.”
+Falco's historic contribution was his role in Cousteau's Précontinent projects, testing human habitation underwater.
+In 1962, during Précontinent I ("Diogène") off Marseille, Falco and Claude Wesly lived for seven days at 10 meters, becoming the first "oceanauts".
 In 1963, Précontinent II at Shaab Rumi, Sudan, saw Falco live 30 days underwater, documented in World Without Sun.
 He served as safety officer for Précontinent III in 1965 off Nice, pushing the boundaries of underwater living.

 Captaincy of the Calypso

-Falco’s hand injury initially barred him from formal maritime command under French regulations.
+Falco's hand injury initially barred him from formal maritime command under French regulations.
 In 1984, after advocacy from Simone Cousteau, he gained co-ownership of the Calypso and Espadon, assuming captaincy on 20 September 1984 in Norfolk, Virginia.
-Leading the Rediscovery of the World expedition, Falco oversaw the Calypso’s 1984 refit in Florida, retiring in 1990 after 37 years aboard.
+Leading the Rediscovery of the World expedition, Falco oversaw the Calypsos 1984 refit in Florida, retiring in 1990 after 37 years aboard.

-Environmental Advocacy and Retirement
+Environmental advocacy and retirement

-Post-retirement, Falco lived between Marseille’s Sormiou and Martinique, diving into his 80s and producing films to promote marine ecosystems.
-His advocacy helped establish marine protected areas, including the “Albert Falco Protected Area” in Sormiou.
+Post-retirement, Falco lived between Marseille's Sormiou and Martinique, diving into his 80s and producing films to promote marine ecosystems.
+His advocacy helped establish marine protected areas, including the "Albert Falco Protected Area" in Sormiou.
 He authored Capitaine de la Calypso and Les mémoires de Falco, chef plongeur de la Calypso, sharing his conservation insights.